octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 Tk stores a search ID and uses engine methods to prepare, inspect, query and close a search session.

+Public search snapshots use the `SearchInfo` dictionary shape.
+Text and video query methods return a `SearchResults` tuple containing a detached result list and the effective result limit.

+These aliases document the existing Version 1 in-process return shapes.
+They do not require runtime wrapper objects and are not automatically Version 2 network contracts.

 ### Assistant

 The engine owns live assistant implementations and their `ToolkitOps` dependency.